Wimmics/KGnoVis/README.md

 }]
 ```

-- relation: string (Optional).
+- **relation**: string (Optional).
 The relation key specify which SPARQL variable will be used to define the label of the edge.
 You can define a name which is not a SPARQL variable.

 ```js
 config: [{